 We teach and practice skills for effective communication with parents, trusted adults, peers, and partners, enabling students to make informed health-related decisions.

-5. Inclusive language and diverse representation
+5. Integrates inclusive language and diverse representation

 We promote awareness of boundaries, safety issues, and legal considerations related to sex and sexuality, providing students with resources and support.

-7. Bilingual resources
+7. Includes Spanish-language resources

 All activities and materials are available in English and Spanish to ensure accessibility for diverse communities.

-8. Alignment with government requirements
+8. Aligned with state government requirements

 Our curricula meet the stringent requirements for sexual health education outlined in the California Education Code and comply with all applicable California Education Content Standards.

-CurriculA Standards
+Curriculum Standards

 The California Healthy Youth Act (CHYA), adopted in January 2016, outlines the requirements for sexual health education in public schools.
 Key points include:

-• Sexual health education is required twice during a student’s educational career: once in middle school and again in high school.
+- Sexual health education is required twice during a student’s educational career: once in middle school and again in high school.

-• Sexual health education provided in any grade (including puberty education) must be medically accurate and age-appropriate.
+- Sexual health education provided in any grade (including puberty education) must be medically accurate and age-appropriate.
 Materials must be appropriate for students of all races, genders, sexual orientations, ethnic and cultural backgrounds, pupils with disabilities, and English learners.
 All instruction must:

-• Affirmatively recognize people have different orientation and include examples
+- Affirmatively recognize people have different orientation and include examples

-• Teach about gender, gender expression, gender identity and the harm of negative stereotypes
+- Teach about gender, gender expression, gender identity and the harm of negative stereotypes

-• Encourage communication with parents/guardians/ trusted adults
+- Encourage communication with parents/guardians/ trusted adults

-• Teach about healthy relationships
+- Teach about healthy relationships

-• Teach about decision making, negotiation and refusal skills
+- Teach about decision making, negotiation and refusal skills

-• Teach the value of and prepare pupils to have and maintain committed relationships, such as marriage
+- Teach the value of and prepare pupils to have and maintain committed relationships, such as marriage

-• Starting in 7th grade, the curriculum must cover abstinence, effectiveness, and safety of contraception, protection from sexually transmitted diseases, and decision-making.
+- Starting in 7th grade, the curriculum must cover abstinence, effectiveness, and safety of contraception, protection from sexually transmitted diseases, and decision-making.
 Schools must use trusted sources of information, like the American Academy of Pediatrics, to determine medical accuracy.
 All pregnancy and STI prevention devices approved by the Food and Drug Administration (FDA) must be covered.

-• Schools cannot provide abstinence-only programs.
+- Schools cannot provide abstinence-only programs.
 Abstinence-only education presents abstinence as the only option for preventing pregnancy or sexually transmitted diseases; the law requires that other methods be included.
 Many abstinence-only programs are religious in nature; sex education cannot promote any religious ideas.

-• Parents must be notified that their child will have sexual health education at the beginning of the school year or at least 14 days before classes start and be allowed to see the materials before classes start.
+- Parents must be notified that their child will have sexual health education at the beginning of the school year or at least 14 days before classes start and be allowed to see the materials before classes start.
 If a parent does not want their child to take the class, they must make a written request excusing their child from instruction.

-• Teachers of both HIV/AIDS education and sexual health education must be trained in the subject.
+- Teachers of both HIV/AIDS education and sexual health education must be trained in the subject.
 Schools may use outside organizations or speakers provided they have the requisite training, but those organizations must also follow the law when they present.

 Today, the road to good health can seem increasingly challenging for many Californians.
 Sexually transmitted infections( STIs) are at all-time highs, approximately one in 7 Californians live with diabetes, and asthma impedes students’ class attendance.
 Comprehensive health education can help young people to manage their health today and to prevent negative health conditions as they mature.